EDUCATION TRACK

 Qualified programs and approved institutions must meet all of the following criteria:

-• The college or university must be regionally accredited
+• The college or university must be regionally accredited (credits and degrees from schools without regional accreditation are not as likely to transfer)

-• If applicable, the degree program must have programmatic accreditation recognized by the Council for Higher Education Accreditation and/or the Department of Education
+• If applicable, the degree program must have programmatic accreditation recognized by the Council for Higher Education Accreditation and/or the Department of Education (diploma programs do not qualify for the Education Track).

 This refers to a student being fully admitted into their degree major (completed applicable admission tests, qualified for core curriculum, etc.).
 This requirement is specific to certain degrees (such as Nursing) that require separate admission once pre-requisites have been completed.